a-n-t-h-o-n-y/TermOx/README.md

                ...
 )

-# TermOx is cloned into a directory named external/
+# If TermOx is cloned into a directory named external/
 add_subdirectory(external/TermOx)
 target_link_libraries(foo TermOx)
 ```

+This project was previously named **CPPurses**.

 ## License

 This software is distributed under the [MIT License](LICENSE.txt).